Categories: Laser theory, Optics, Physics.

 If Im(kn)<0\Imag(k_n) < 0, the nnth mode’s amplitude decays with time, so it acts as an LED: it emits photons without any significant light amplification taking place.
 Upon gradually increasing the pump D0D_0 in the active region, all Im(kn)\Imag(k_n) become less negative, until one hits the real axis Im(kn)=0\Imag(k_n) = 0, at which point that mode starts lasing: its Light gets Amplified by Stimulated Emission of Radiation (LASER).
 After that, D0D_0 can be increased even further until some other knk_n become real, so there are multiple active modes competing for charge carriers.

 Below threshold (i.e. before any mode is lasing), the problem is linear in Ψn\Psi_n, but above threshold it is nonlinear via h(x)h(\vb{x}).
-Then the amplitude of Ψn\Psi_n gets adjusted such that its respective knk_n never leaves the real axis.
-Once a mode is lasing, hole burning makes it harder for any other modes to activate, since they modes must compete for the carrier supply D0D_0.
+Then the amplitude of Ψn\Psi_n adjusts itself such that its respective knk_n never leaves the real axis.
+Once a mode is lasing, hole burning makes it harder for any other modes to activate, since they must compete for the carrier supply D0D_0.

 References